chirpy2605/voron/V0/Rapid_Burner/README.md

 - 2023-01-23 v4 released
 - 2023-01-27 Added sliders to the v0.2 cowls and hotend mounts to help prevent the toolhead from tilting
 - 2023-01-27 Added experimental sequin support for v0.2 cowls
+- 2023-02-23 Added missing heat insert hole to the orbiter v2 volcano mount